From understanding expenses to starting a limited company, our downloadable business guides can help you.

 In 2013, case law confirmed that a protected disclosure may be made after employment ends and that there is no statutory limitation that protected disclosures must be made during the employment – in Onyango v Berkeley t/a Berkeley Solicitors.

 In 2017, in the case Beatt v Croydon Health Services NHS Trust, the Court of Appeal found that is not the Employer who can decide if the disclosure is protected (genuinely made in the public interest) but the Employment Tribunal.

-The Small Business, Enterprise and Employment Act that was approved by Parliament in March 2015 has has specific measures for the NHS to enhance protection in that sector, although there is not yet a date when this will be implemented.
+The Small Business, Enterprise and Employment Act that was approved by Parliament in March 2015 has specific measures for the NHS to enhance protection in that sector.
 In April 2016 a whistle-blowing policy, which should be adopted by all NHS organisations was published which needs to be adopted by 31st March 2017.
 This will cover employees, agency workers, temporary workers, students, volunteers and governors.

 In late 2016 the Department for Business, Energy and Industrial Strategy has announced increased whistle-blowing protection for those applying for jobs in the children’s social care sector (that will be included in the Children and Social Work Bill 2017).